The team was made up of five researchers, all of whom were based at the University of Edinburgh for the duration for the project.

 Sara completed her PhD in 2013 from Sciences Po, Paris on the history of the French border police (“Surveiller les personnes, garder les frontières, définir le territoire: la Police Aux Frontières après la création de l’espace Schengen (1953-2004)”).
 After completing her PhD, she held a postdoctoral position at the Centre international de criminologie comparée in Montréal, Québec, Canada.

 Before arriving at Edinburgh, Sara was a postdoctoral researcher at the Laboratoire Méditerranéen de Sociologie research centre at the Maison Méditerranéenne des Sciences de l’Homme, Laboratoire Européen de Sociologie (UMR 7305).
-For this project, she is in charge of the French case study.
+For this project, she was in charge of the French case study.

 Postdoctoral Research Fellow: Mike Slaven (British case)